Brownies are household spirits from British folklore.

 Silvanus is a god of the borders between domesticated and

 Juno was regarded as a goddess of marriage and family

 life, as was Frigg in Heathen mythology.
 According to the Poetic Edda Lokasenna

 26, Frigg bedded Odhin’s brothers.

-The small Welsh town of Caerleon was the headquarters of Legion
+The Welsh town of Caerleon was the headquarters of Legion

-II Augusta – one of four Roman legions stationed in Roman Britain.
-The
+II Augusta – one of four Roman legions in Roman Britain.
+The amphitheatre is

 The Roman re-enactment societies Legio II Augusta (second

 Augusta), Legio VIII Augusta (the ‘Eighth’) and Ermine Street Guards exist.